Statewide timeline for Foundation (Prep) enrolments

 Early childhood education and care service providers and services are invited to share information about the statewide Foundation (Prep) enrolment timeline with families and staff.

-The ‘’ has information about the enrolment process that you can provide to families and staff, with resources including a poster, factsheet, social media content and newsletter text.
-Please share these resources through your own communication channels.
+The ‘Enrolment Information Pack for the Early Childhood Sector’ (available from 15 April 2024) will contain information about the enrolment process that you can provide to families and staff, with resources including a poster, factsheet, template website content, social media content and newsletter text.
+Please share available through your own communication channels.

 Once your child is enrolled